 Listen closely to what each venue or host requires each artist to submit for consideration: A headshot photo?
 An online video or audio clip?
 Can you submit your songs and information digitally online via email or provide a link to your website (if you have one--a must these days)?
 Do they require a video?
 Start simple if you can.
 Know what's required and go with the easiest-to-get gigs first.

 MONEY?
 WHAT MONEY?

 And here we come to the blinding truth: singer-songwriters often make no money at all playing gigs, especially at first.
 Just like bands, venues often approach performers with the idea that you should be grateful for the opportunity to play, and that should be enough.
 Some even will require that you bring in X number of people in order to perform.
 It's up to you which gigs you're willing to take.
 Just know that for quite awhile, you may not make a penny, or might actually spend much more than you make.
 It's important that you're not in denial about this.
 It takes time to develop your material, create a buzz about yourself and your music, and develop a fanbase.
-There is some money to be made, often through playing house concerts or private parties, but it's usually playing for tips, so keep that in mind.
-You really must love the process, love your music and love performing more than anything else.
+There is some money to be made, often through playing house concerts or private parties, or even farmer's markets, but it's usually playing for tips, so keep that in mind.
+You really must love the process, love your material, and love performing more than anything else.
 It's what will keep you out there and keep it fun.

 And with that, we end here, with you having played your first Open Mics and maybe moved on to repeat performances and new venues.
 I'll try and whip up the next post soon, touching on capos and accessories and simple singer-songwriter sound systems (do I get points for all that alliteration).
 Until then, write, practice, perform!
 And stay well ~